Here’s how we drove $3.2M to the bottom line, starting with zero budget.

 Each island along the way – web, email, call center, print – needed a lot of work.
 But removing massive customer friction between the islands made the biggest difference.

-The lessons along the path to $3.2M:
+The lessons for enterprise knowledge leaders along the path to $3.2M:

 - Scale: start small, show quick wins

 - Influence: share the impact of user failures and fast fixes widely